google/exposure-notifications-private-analytics-ingestion/README.md

 ./mvnw verify
 ```

-## Running
+## Running the Pipeline

 There are two pipelines.
 One reads Prio data shares from Firestore and
-generates the outputs which the PHA and facilitator data processors will use.
+generates the outputs which the PHA and Facilitator data share processors will consume.
-The other deletes expired or already processed documents from Firestore.
+The other deletes expired or already processed data shares from Firestore.

 They both take as options the window of time to cover, in the form of a start
 time and duration.
 When not supplied, start time is calculated based on current